 As consideration for the release of this claim, Defendants will pay $300,000 in total to the 530 members of Group B. The $300,000 payment will be distributed to Group B members on a proportional basis dependent on the value of each individual’s cash balance account as of January 1, 2016.
 This payment will be made within thirty days of the Effective Date of the Settlement.
 The Effective Date of Settlement is sixty days after the Court enters final approval of the Settlement.
 For more details about Group B, see Section 3 of the Class Notice, as well as Section 7.1.2 of the Settlement Agreement.

 The Class Representatives and their attorneys believe that this Settlement is in the best interests of the Class members.
 As a result of the Settlement, the Class releases certain claims against Defendants pertaining to the Church Plan exemption.
 (These claims are defined in the Settlement Agreement).

-To learn more about the terms of the proposed Settlement, your options, and how your legal rights may be affected, please review the Notice of Proposed Settlement, Case Documents and answers to the Frequently Asked Questions provided on this website.
+To learn more about the terms of the Settlement and how your legal rights may have been affected, please review the Notice of Proposed Settlement, Case Documents, and answers to the Frequently Asked Questions provided on this website.

 For questions about the Settlement Agreement and which Group you are in:

 Call the Bon Secours Health System, Inc. Human Resources Operations Center at (804) 887-7600 or (855) 336-7600

 1100 New York Avenue, N.W., Fifth Floor